pantheon-systems/documentation/source/_docs/wordpress-phpstorm.md

 Go to **Tools Menu** > **Deployment** > **Automatic Upload**.

 You are now ready to begin editing your code.
-Any files you change and save locally will be automatically uploaded to your Pantheon development environment.Once your code is complete, you can deploy your work into Test and then ultimately to Live from your Pantheon Dashboard.
+Any files you change and save locally will be automatically uploaded to your Pantheon development environment.